Wernffrwd

 Wernffrwd (Gwernffrwd) is a village in the south of Wales.
 It is located approximately 8.5 mi from Swansea, and is within the Community of Llanrhidian Higher.

 The village is situated in the north of the Gower Peninsula, overlooking the Loughor Estuary and consists of lower and upper Wernffrwd.
-The majority of the houses can be found in the lower part of the village, as does the church of Saint David's which can be found on the marsh road which skirts the village.
+The majority of the houses can be found in the lower part of the village.
+The village is home to the church of Saint David's, which first opened in 1898.

+The area has been known for its coal mines, with the earliest known mining dating back to 1665.
+In 1795 an accident at a Wernffrwd mine lead to the death of four miners.